NickWickboldt/spot-it-now-deploy/backend/scripts/README.md

 2. **Server Not Running**: Start your SpotItNow backend server before running the script
 3. **Cloudinary Errors**: Verify your Cloudinary credentials are correct
 4. **Network Timeouts**: Check your internet connection for AI image generation
+5. **Invalid City**: Use `node scripts/bootstrap-test-network.js --city list` to see valid city names

 ### Debug Tips